 The Sloan-Swartz Center for Theoretical Neurobiology at Brandeis University is devoted to training predoctoral students and postdoctoral researchers with strong analytic and computational backgrounds to apply these skills to neuroscience.

-The Program Director, Eve Marder, is joined by a core faculty consisting of Don Katz, Paul Miller and Stephen Van Hooser.
+The core faculty consist of Eve Marder, Don Katz, Stephen Van Hooser, Shantanu Jadhav and Paul Miller (Director).
 All members share an abiding commitment to combining experimental and theoretical approaches to the study of the brain and its functions.

 The four laboratories that form the core group of the Sloan-Swartz Center for Theoretical Neurobiology are exceptionally well unified in a common intellectual and training enterprise focused on how nervous system function arises from cellular and synaptic mechanisms.
 At the same time we draw heavily on our interactions with our colleagues on both the cellular and cognitive sides, forming a very tightly knit and interactive community.